sc-carlyn/Currency-Converter-Calculator/README.md

 6.Run the application:

 python main.py

 ## Usage

+### Calculator
-~Calculator: Click numeric and operation buttons to perform calculations.
-Press = to compute the result.
-Clear the input using C. View history using H.
+- Use the numeric and operation buttons to perform calculations.
+- Press `=` to compute the result.
+- Press `C` to clear the current input.
+- Press `H` to view the history of your calculations with totals, averages, minimum, and maximum values.

+### Currency Converter
+- Enter an amount in the source currency.
+- Select the target currency (USD, EUR, GBP, etc.).
-~Currency Converter: Enter an amount, select the source and target currency, and see the converted value instantly using live exchange rates.
+- The converted value is displayed instantly using live exchange rates.
+- Works for all supported currencies with up-to-date rates.

+---

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the **MIT License**.
+You are free to use, modify, and distribute this project under the following terms:

+- Permission is granted to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
+- The software is provided "as is", without warranty of any kind, express or implied.
+- See the `LICENSE` file in the repository for full details.